jerrytqz/starship/README.md

-# Starship
+# starship
-Content delivery network to serve assets for [jerrytq.com](https://jerrytq.com) and its subdomains.
-Assets are stored on Amazon S3 and served via Amazon CloudFront.
+Amazon CloudFront distribution to serve assets for [jerrytq.com](https://jerrytq.com) and its subdomains

-See it live at [starship.jerrytq.com](https://starship.jerrytq.com)!
+See it live at [starship.jerrytq.com](https://starship.jerrytq.com) or [assets.jerrytq.com](https://assets.jerrytq.com)!
-(You can also use [assets.jerrytq.com](https://assets.jerrytq.com).)